Digital Addressable Lighting Interface: Single device

 This method has the advantage of not requiring programming of group and scene information for each ballast.
 The fade time of the transition can be chosen on the fly.

-This method may be undesirable because simultaneous control of a large number of devices may not be possible due to network latency and the comparatively slow data rate of DALI.
+If a large number of devices need to change at once, note that only 40 commands per second are possible - therefore, 64 individual addresses would require 1.5 seconds.
 For example, turning all lighting fixtures off may result in a visible delay between the first and last ballasts switching off.
 This issue is normally not a problem in rooms with a smaller number of ballasts.
+Groups and Scenes solve that.

 Device groups

-Using the DALI Group previously defined for the ballasts in the room, if Short Address 1, 2, 3 and 4 are members of Group 1, e.g.:
+Using the DALI Group previously assigned to ballasts in the room, if Short Address 1, 2, 3 and 4 are members of Group 1, e.g.: